Sonnerz/project05-fullstack-django/README.md

     -  This was related to the issue 3.
 The button was pushing the burger off screen
 5) Don't know what status user filtered by
     -  Change the view code to get the request status and passed it back to the page as a variable.
 This gives user feedback.
+6)  Users expected titles of bugs and features to be clickable
+    - made bug and feature titles clickable in addition to View button
+7)  Users tried to close the messages bar
+    - I added a close (X) button to the messages bar for users to click closed

 ### Unit Testing